 The water-soluble vitamins cannot be stored in the body like the fat-soluble.
 Therefore, we must have them supplied from the outside with the diet to receive the daily recommended amount.

 Both too few and too many vitamins may contribute to various diseases.
-Some of the vitamins that could be important for runners describes below.
+Some of the vitamins that could be important for runners are described below.

 B – vitamins

-As runner, you have a large carbohydrate need and it is therefore important that you get a sufficient supply of B – vitamins.
-Especially the B vitamins thiamine, riboflavin and vitamin B-6 are necessary in the body’s energy conversion, while the folate and vitamin B-12 is required in the synthesis of new cells, such as red blood cells and the repair of damaged cells.
+As a runner, you have a large carbohydrate need and you must get a sufficient supply of B – vitamins.
+Especially the B vitamins thiamine, riboflavin and vitamin B-6 are necessary for the body’s energy conversion, while folate and vitamin B-12 are required in the synthesis of new cells, such as red blood cells and the repair of damaged cells.

 Let’s take a closer look at B1 (thiamine) as an example.
 Thiamine’s main function goes on in the carbohydrate metabolism, where it acts as a co-enzyme that converts blood sugar to energy.
 Thiamine need increases with higher carbohydrate content in the diet and by higher energy conversion.

-Tests have shown that the performance ability decreases if there is lack of B1, B2 and B6.
-Other tests have shown that particular runners who eat very little to maintain a low body weight, has to be extra aware of their B-vitamin status.
+Tests have shown that the performance ability decreases if there is a lack of B1, B2 and B6.
+Other tests have shown that particular runners who eat very little to maintain low body weight, have to be extra aware of their B-vitamin status.

-B – vitamins comes mainly from fish, oatmeal, meat, wholemeal bread, milk and green vegetables such as green beans and broccoli.
+B – vitamins come mainly from fish, oatmeal, meat, wholemeal bread, milk and green vegetables such as green beans and broccoli.

 C – vitamin

-C-Vitamin (water-soluble) or ascorbic acid contribute to building the connective tissue that holds muscles attached to the bones.
-In addition, C-Vitamin also contribute to improve the absorption of iron and helps prevent the constant depletion of the cell walls, which is bigger for runners.
+C-Vitamin (water-soluble) or ascorbic acid contributes to building the connective tissue that holds muscles attached to the bones.
+Besides, C-Vitamin also contributes to improving the absorption of iron and helps prevent the constant depletion of the cell walls, which is bigger for runners.
 Their cells are more vulnerable because of the great oxidation.
-Some long-distance runners using C-vitamin in hard training periods and particular in the winter to prevent colds.
+Some long-distance runners using C-vitamin in hard training periods and particularly in the winter to prevent colds.

-Some diet experts advise against the great supplements of C – vitamin for several reasons: it is still unknown exactly how large amounts that affects the ability to absorb and use other substances and high doses can irritate the stomach and cause diarrhea.
-In addition, doses over 200 mg automatically excretes via the urine but it can avoid by spreading the dose in several portions.
+Some diet experts advise against the great supplements of C – vitamin for several reasons: it is still unknown exactly how large amounts that affect the ability to absorb and use other substances and high doses can irritate the stomach and cause diarrhea.
+Besides, doses over 200 mg automatically excrete via the urine but it can avoid by spreading the dose in several portions.